nocomplexity/FreeAndOpenMachineLearning/MLlearningresources.rst

 |

+- Explainable Deep Learning: A Field Guide for the Uninitiated.
+Great learning guide for new and starting researchers in the Deep neural network (DNN) field. https://arxiv.org/pdf/2004.14545.pdf

+|

 - Foundations of Machine Learning, Understand the Concepts, Techniques and Mathematical Frameworks Used by Experts in Machine Learning, https://bloomberg.github.io/foml/#home